Northern Ireland is on a “knife edge” in efforts to suppress the coronavirus peak, a top Stormont scientist has warned.

-The minister said there were currently 45 patients with Covid-19 in ICU beds in Northern Ireland and there were 105 new hospital admissions in the region on Wednesday - the largest number of the week.
+He said there were currently 45 patients with Covid-19 in ICU beds in Northern Ireland and there were 105 new hospital admissions in the region on Wednesday – the largest number of the week.

 “We are in the midst of the biggest public health crisis in the history of Northern Ireland,” Mr Swann said.

 “We are living through scenes that only three months ago would be wholly unimaginable.
 We must realise that we are in the fight against this virus for the long haul.”